Spring Vegetable Risotto

 See the recipe card below for full instructions.

-Bring the stock to a boil in a sauce pan, then reduce the heat to medium low and simmer.
-Place a ladle nearby.
+- Bring the stock to a boil in a sauce pan, then reduce the heat to medium low and simmer.
+While it heats, cook the asparagus for 2-3 minutes or until crisp tender and transfer to a bowl.

 Recipe notes